NSTA's mission is to promote excellence and innovation in science teaching and learning for all.

 The Association serves as an advocate for science educators by keeping its members and the general public informed about national issues and trends in science education.
 NSTA disseminates results from nationwide surveys and reports and offers testimony to Congress on science education–related legislation and other issues.
 The Association develops position statements on issues such as teacher preparation, laboratory science, use of animals in the classroom, laboratory safety, and elementary and middle level science.

-There are approximately one hundred full-time staff at NSTA headquarters, managed by the following senior staff:
+There are approximately 60 full-time staff at NSTA headquarters, managed by the following senior staff:

 The National Science Teaching Association is committed to providing equal employment opportunities to all employees and applicants for employment without regard to race, color, ancestry, national origin, gender, sexual orientation, marital status, religion, age, disability, gender identity, results of genetic testing, or service in the military.
 Equal employment opportunity applies to all terms and conditions of employment, including hiring, placement, promotion, termination, layoff, recall, transfer, leave of absence, compensation, and training.
 NSTA is also committed to providing and maintaining a workplace that is free from harassment and discrimination and one in which all employees have an opportunity to participate and contribute to the success of the business and are valued for their skills, experience, and unique perspectives.
 This commitment is embodied in company policy and practices.